pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 ### DNS Installation, Configuration and Testing

 **Note:** named is running on a RHEL 8.5 server updated in March 2022.
-For this example the subnet is 10.1.10.0/24 and domain is example.com
+For this example the subnet is 10.1.10.0/24 and domain is example.com which are dervied from the previous Satellite tutorial.

 ### Pre-Reqs
 Create a RHEL 8.5 VM to provide DDNS and DHCP services.
 The VM was sized with 2 vCPUS, 4GB RAM and 100GB "local" drive.
 Note: For this example I have enabled Simple Content Access (SCA) on the Red Hat Customer portal and do not need to attach a subscription to the RHEL repositories.
 After you have created and started the RHEL 8.5 VM, we will ssh to the RHEL VM and work from the command line.